emmajanedrews/base-template/_posts/2017-11-30-why-you-need-education-training-and-development.md

 {% include youtube.html %}
 {: .present-before-paste}

 Development, education, and training are very important as a real estate agent.
-My team and I travel through the country to meet top producers and learn how to grow our business.
+My team and I travel throughout the country to meet top producers and learn how to grow our business.
 {: .present-before-paste}

 There are a few different things you can do to improve your mindset, get educated, and grow your business.